brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 - All dependencies are injected, this gives the most flexibility to the outside.
 - The view model exposes some methods that can be used by the view.
-- There will always be a post provided to support both creating and editing in the form.
+- There will either be a new or existing post provided by the `post` method, depending on whether your creating or editing a post.

-This is how our controller now looks:
+This is what the controller looks like:

 ```php
 class PostsController